IBM/Hybrid-Cloud-Applications-and-Services/README.md

 ## 3.2 Pull WebSphere Liberty APIs from API Connect

->Note: The pull method require you to expose your docker container to the public.
-We will add instructions for how to push your docker images on kubernetes soon.
-For now, you can go to [websphere-api-connect](https://github.com/IBM/websphere-api-connect) and learn about how to host your API application on IBM Cloud Foundry.

 1. From the main API Connect dashboard in Bluemix, click the menu icon and select **Drafts**.
 Click **APIs**, click **Add**, and select **Import API from a file or URL**.

 	![import](images/import.png)

 2. In the **Import API from a file or URL** window, click **Or import from URL**.

 	For the URL, type the Liberty URL that you want to use to import the Swagger document.
-For this example, you can use `<your api-connect website>/ibm/api/docs/apiconnect`
+For this example, you can use `https://<your IP>:9448/ibm/api/docs/apiconnect`

 3. Click **All APIs** to go back into the main Drafts page, Click **Products**, and then click **Add > New Product**.
 In the Add a new product window, type in a title (could be anything) and then click **Add**.